OuhscBbmc/data-science-practices-1/ch-style.md

 ### Files and Folders {#style-naming-files}

-Naming filers and their folders/directories follows the style of [naming variables](#style-naming-variables), with one small difference: separate words with dashes (*i.e.*, `-`), not underscores (*i.e.*, `_`).
-In other words, ["kebab case"](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841).
+Naming files and their folders/directories follows the style of [naming variables](#style-naming-variables), with one small difference: separate words with dashes (*i.e.*, `-`), not underscores (*i.e.*, `_`).
+In other words, ["kebab case"](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841) instead of "snake case.

-Infrequently, we'll use a dash if it helps identify a noun (that already contains an underscore).
+Occasionally, we'll use a dash if it helps identify a noun (that already contains an underscore).
 For instance, if there's a table called `patient_demographics`, we might call the files `patient_demographics-truncate.sql` and `patient_demographics-insert.sql`.

 Using lower case is important because some databases and operating systems are case-sensitive, and some are case-insensitive.
 To promote portability, keep everything lowercase.

-Again, file and folder names should contain only (a) lowercase letters, (b) digits, (c) dashes, and (d) an occassional dash.
+Again, file and folder names should contain only (a) lowercase letters, (b) digits, (c) dashes, and (d) an occasional dash.
 Do not include spaces, uppercase letters, and especially punctuation, such as `:` or `(`.

 ### Datasets {#style-naming-datasets}